Skip to main content

 Before continuing, review:

 An App holds user and messaging data for a single project, across multiple platforms (web, iOS, Android, email, etc.).
-An Organization is a container for managing multiple apps, billing, and team permissions.
+An Organization is a container for managing multiple Apps, billing, and team permissions.

 How Apps and Organizations become disabled

-An App may be disabled: Organization may be disabled due to: When an Organization is disabled, all Apps within the Organization are disabled, and billing or compliance issues must be resolved first.
+An Organization may be disabled due to: When an Organization is disabled, all Apps within the Organization are disabled, and billing or compliance issues must be resolved first.

 What happens when an App or Organization is disabled

-When an App is disabled:
+When an App is disabled: Blocked:

-• ❌ New messages cannot be sent.
+• New messages cannot be sent.

-• ❌ In-app messages are paused.
+• In-app messages are paused.

-• ❌ Scheduled messages waiting to send are cancelled.
+• Scheduled messages are cancelled.

-• ❌ Data cannot be deleted or exported.
+• Data cannot be deleted or exported.

-• ✅ Existing data remains intact within normal retention periods.
+• Existing data remains intact within normal retention periods.

-• ✅ You will continue to be billed for the App if within an enabled Organization using a paid plan.
+• Billing continues if the App is in an enabled Organization on a paid plan.

-• Delete the app, or
+• Delete the App, or

 • Move it to a Free Organization